Records in the British Public Record Office Relating to South Carolina: 1663-1782

 TNA (formerly PRO) CO 5/ 13-14, 16-29, 116-117, 211-214, 286-292, 297, 358-380, 383-396, 400-405, 407-408, 410, 1258, 1260-1265, 1287-1293, 1318; CO 323/33; CO 324/4, 10, 49-50; CO 391/1-3, 6, 9-15, 17-18, 22, 25-34, 36-82

 Microfilm Shelf List giving the reel numbers, corresponding volume numbers and dates is available, see Electronic Finding section.
-An accompanying pamphlet is available in print.
+An accompanying pamphlet is available in print and as PDF, linked below.
 Three hand-written indices are available: persons, places, and topics found on reel 12.
 Online: CO 324 has been electronically produced from Library and Archives Canada's microfilm reel no. C 10868, and is found via canadiana.ca on the Heritage website.
 This product is browsable but not searchable.
 Online: The Board of Trade Journals (CO 391) have been electronically produced and are accessible online via British History Online.
 These cover volumes 1-14 (1704-1782) and are searchable and browsable.
 (This will give access to original papers not yet calendared as every letter received by the Commissioners was read at a meeting and noted in the Journal with all its enclosures and its place of deposit being indicated by a marginal note.)
 Online: Calendar of State Papers Colonial, America and West Indies covers the dates 1573-1739, mainly from Colonial Office series CO 5 and CO 1, and includes transcriptions and summaries of the originals documents in the Colonial Office detailing British administration in its colonies in North America and the West Indies.
 The series is arranged chronologically and is available and searchable online from British History Online.
 To correlate the old references found written on the pages of these documents with the current, use the key at the back of Andrews' Guide to Materials in American History to 1783 in the Public Record Office.
 CO 5/13-20, the character of the letters and despatches can be learned from the published Correspondence of William Pitt, when Secretary of State, with Colonial Governors and Military and Naval Commissioners in America (HIL-STACKS E199 .P68 1969 v.1 and 2).
 For a listing of departmental officials, see the series: Office-holders in Modern Britain located in the Loyalist Collection.

 |Electronic Finding Aid Record:||